This manual covers the installation of Develocity into a single host.

 $ curl -sw \\n --fail-with-body --show-error https://«develocity-host»/ping

-It should return SUCCESS
+It should return SUCCESS.

-and the system is up and connected, you can interact with Develocity by visiting its URL in a web browser (i.e. the hostname).
+Once all pods have a status of Running and the system is up and connected, you can interact with Develocity by visiting its URL in a web browser (i.e. the hostname).

 Develocity is installed and running.